 But caring about appearances goes far beyond celebrities.
 Those who own heavy-duty vehicles in California care deeply about their equipment and how it looks.
 California has 38.8 million people, containing 12% of the U.S. population, making it the most populated state in the country.
 There’s fierce competition for business with thousands of trucks on the road.

-California’s weight limit of 80,000 pounds helps reduce stress on a trucks engine, transmission and other vital components.
+California’s weight limit of 80,000 pounds helps reduce stress on a trucks engine, transmission and other vital components like Bosch diesel nozzle.
 In many states trucks are pulling up to 105,000 pounds.
 Just imagine what that extra 25,000 pounds does to a truck over time.

 California may not seem like it’d have the best roads in the country, but what sets it apart is how much of its roads are paved.
 California has 2,335,424 miles of paved roads.